Naphtali-cpu/Gitsearch-new/README.md

  The project basically uses the github API to collect information that are required.Whe you ether the github name you will see the profile.

 ## Technologies Used
-- This project was generated with Angular CLI version 7.1.4.
+This project was generated with Angular CLI version 7.1.4.
-- HTML & CSS (Bootstrap)
+HTML & CSS (Bootstrap)
+ANGULAR CLI

 ## Setup Instructions and Installation
 - Clone this repository to a location in your file system.
 - Open terminal command line then navigate to the root folder of the application.